nautobot/nautobot-app-firewall-models/docs/example.md

 # Example

-This example is using the same data that is loaded and used in unittesting of the plugin.
-To load the data for testing in a development environment `invoke testdata` will populate this information.
+This example is using the same data that is used in unittesting of the plugin.
+To load the data for testing in a development environment use the `invoke testdata` command.
 If you are not using the local development environment you are still in luck.
 The invoke command is actually wrapping `nautobot-server create_test_firewall_data`.
 This management command is available to any environment that has this plugin installed and listed in `PLUGINS` in the `nautobot_config.py`.

 ## API

-All firewall models are built with the use of both the REST API & GraphQL API available to the end user.
+All firewall models are built with the use of both the REST API and GraphQL API available to the end user.

 ### GraphQL

+Example GraphQL query showing how to get instances for each of the models provided by this plugin:

 ####  Query
 ```no-highlight